fbpx

 Postpartum cognitive difficulties, often referred to as “mom brain” or “momnesia,” are common among new mothers.
 These difficulties can include memory loss, brain fog, and lack of concentration, and they are believed to be influenced by hormonal changes, sleep deprivation, and the increased cognitive load of caring for a newborn.
 While these symptoms are typically temporary, they can be distressing for new mothers.
 Research indicates that these cognitive changes are part of the brain’s adaptation to better care for the baby.

-LAGOS, Nigeria — One night in 2013, after a brief argument with my husband, I went to grab something in the kitchen.
-Suddenly, everything began spinning and I collapsed on the floor.
-My family tried to revive me but I remained unconscious.
+LAGOS, Nigeria — One late night in 2013, while preparing for a bath, everything suddenly began to spin and I collapsed on the floor.
+My family tried to revive me, but I remained unconscious.
 With the help of our neighbors, they rushed me to a nearby hospital, where doctors diagnosed me with dangerously high blood pressure.

 Read more stories from Africa at Orato World Media.